 BIOGRAPHY

 Adam Harrington (b.
 2000) is an American composer writing narrative and descriptive music that is exciting, colorful, and expressive.
-Often praised for his imaginative orchestration, strong melodic content, and vivid narrative structures, Harrington is always seeking to write music that is enjoyable by musicians and non-musicians alike.
+Praised for his imaginative orchestration, strong melodic content, and vivid narrative structures, Harrington is always seeking to write music that is enjoyable by musicians and non-musicians alike.
 Visual and literary art play a key role in his work as many pieces are based on paintings, poetry, and narrative media like film and novels.